2006 United States House of Representatives elections in Illinois: District 10

+Predictions

 District 11

 Republican Jerry Weller, who was part of the 1994 Republican Revolution in which the GOP took control of Congress had been re-elected with 59% of the vote in 2004.
 In this conservative-leaning district, Weller experienced a more serious challenge from Democratic challenger John Pavich than he was used to.
 The 11th stretches from the southern suburbs of Chicago to Bureau County and then dips down into Bloomington and Normal.
-True to the district’s conservative tilt, however, Weller defeated Pavich, 55% to 45%, a narrower margin than expected.
+True to the district's conservative tilt, however, Weller defeated Pavich, 55% to 45%, a narrower margin than expected.

 Weller was a staff member for state representative Tom Corcoran from 1980 to 1981, assistant to the director of the Illinois Department of Agriculture and an aide to Secretary of Agriculture John R. Block from 1981 to 1985.
 In 1988, Weller was elected to the Illinois House of Representatives where he served until 1994.
 Weller was elected to the U.S. House of Representatives in 1994 following the retirement of Democrat George Sangmeister.
 Weller defeated New Lenox attorney Robert T. Herbolsheimer in the Republican primary, and Democrat Frank Giglio in the general election.

 John J. Pavich was an American attorney who served on the legal defense team of former Bosnia and Herzegovina and Republika Srpska president Biljana Plavšić before the International Criminal Tribunal for the former Yugoslavia (ICTY).
 Pavich's father served as lead counsel for Dr. Plavšić.
 After the 9/11 events, Pavich joined the Central Intelligence Agency, working in counterterrorism for the National Clandestine Service from 2003 to 2005.
 Pavich then returned to Illinois to practice law and start a family.
 He and his wife and their one-year-old son currently reside in Beecher, Illinois.

+Predictions

 District 12

 This liberal-leaning district based in southern Illinois and the Illinois suburbs of St. Louis has consistently given Democratic incumbent Congressman Jerry Costello solid re-elections ever since he was initially elected in a 1988 special election.
 Seeing as he faced no challenge this year other than a few write-in votes, Costello was a shoo-in for re-election and received nearly one hundred percent of the vote.

+Predictions

 District 13

 In this compact district based in the southwest suburbs of Chicago, incumbent Republican Congresswoman Judy Biggert sought a fifth term.
 Biggert has typically enjoyed wide margins of victory in this moderately conservative district, and this year proved no different.
 Biggert defeated Democratic challenger Joseph Shannon by a seventeen-point margin—a wide margin, no doubt, but thinner than what Biggert received before.

+Predictions

 District 14

 Incumbent Republican Congressman Dennis Hastert, the Speaker of the House since 1999, has represented this conservative-leaning district since his initial election in 1986.
-Hastert faced off against Democratic challenger John Laesch in the general election, and Hastert faced off against Democratic challenger John Laesch in the general election, true to this northern Illinois district’s conservative history, defeated him by a wide margin.
+Hastert faced off against Democratic challenger John Laesch in the general election and, true to this northern Illinois district's conservative history, defeated him by a wide margin.